blaketolmie/echo360-downloader/README.md

   enabled.
 There is an experimental mode that you can use to attempt to bypass this restriction (see below for details), however I would recommend just emailing your lecturer nicely and asking them to enable downloads :)
+- Must have grouped together lectures (eg grouped by module) expanded

 ## Getting Started